 In the fiscal year 2015, Dallas had a proposed budget for infrastructure projects, such as sidewalks, of $7,135,208.
 That number has grown each of the past several years as the city has increased in size.
-The city of Dallas has grown in both its inhabited sprawl and in the density of the population at double digit rates over the past 5 years.
+The city of Dallas has grown in both its inhabited sprawl and in the density of the population at double-digit rates over the past 5 years.
 This growth can be explained by the city’s pro-business mentality and the relative value proposition that such a large city provides.
-Dallas boasts a centrally located position in the country and businesses can send employees to any destination in the world with relative ease.
-The City and State also have pro-business tax and incentive policies, which have encouraged this growth.
+Dallas boasts a centrally located position in the country, and the city’s status as a transportation hub allows businesses to send employees to any destination in the world with relative ease and efficiency.
+The City and State have pro-business tax and incentive policies, which have encouraged this growth.
 With this growth, the city must acquire a better way of allocating the budget for sidewalks and other infrastructure.
 Today, the city of Dallas essentially responds to complaints about sidewalks through its street services program.
 As inquiries come in, the city will generally put that particular inquiry on a list for assessment.
 There is no priority granted for severity of the situation.
 Additionally, maintenance in suburban areas is the responsibility of the home or property owner and this is not necessarily considered in the ranking process.
 The current process takes 2-3 months in order to get an assessment and cost estimate for each incident or property owner.
-Once the assessment has been done, either the city or the property owner will plan the project and pay for the repairs.
-One nice program in Dallas allows the city to reimburse home owners up to $500 or 50% of the repair cost, whichever is less.
+Once the assessment has been done, either the city or the property owner will plan and fund the project.
+One program in Dallas allows the city to reimburse home owners up to $500 or 50% of the repair cost, whichever is less.

-Under these circumstances, the city spends a great deal of time and resources just doing the assessments.
-Using the algorithmic approach that this paper lays out, the city would be able to feed images of these incidents into the model and immediately receive a grading of the sidewalk in question.
+Under these circumstances, the city spends significant time and resources just doing the assessments.
+Using the algorithmic approach that this paper describes, the city would be able to feed images of these incidents into the model and immediately receive a grading of the sidewalk in question.
 The city officials could then compare this grading to the grading of previous works to know whether this sidewalk was an immediate issue, who owns the sidewalk, and how much the repair may cost.
 This would allow the city to prioritize project desires into bins such as: critical, severe, moderate, and low-risk.
 Therefore, Dallas could dispatch crews to the areas where their services will be the most impactful to the safety and health of the public.

 This project provides a means of grading and prioritization of sidewalk projects to the city of Dallas via an unbiased, algorithmic approach to sidewalk repair recommendation and scoring.